Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Coffee roasted this week vs. last month — your customers notice.
 The most profitable way to serve great coffee, with zero disruption.

-Actions: promote high-margin items (espresso drinks, cold brew), train staff on upselling, menu engineering (place high-margin items prominently), and consider reducing low-margin offerings.
+Optimize product mix (potential impact +2–5% overall margin): promote high-margin items (espresso drinks, cold brew), train staff on upselling, menu engineering (place high-margin items prominently), consider reducing low-margin offerings.

-Actions: negotiate with suppliers (volume discounts), reduce waste (track and manage), optimize portions (measure consistently), and roast your own coffee.
+Reduce COGS (+3–8% on COGS): negotiate with suppliers for volume discounts, reduce waste through tracking and management, optimize portions, roast your own coffee.

-Actions: optimize scheduling (match staff to traffic), improve workflow (reduce wasted motion), cross-train employees, and invest in efficient equipment.
+Improve labor efficiency (−3–5% on labor costs): optimize scheduling to match traffic, improve workflow to reduce wasted motion, cross-train employees, invest in efficient equipment.

-Actions: upselling (size, add-ons), bundling (coffee + pastry combos), loyalty program (increases frequency and spend), and premium offerings (single origin, specialty drinks).
+Increase average ticket (+10–20% revenue with minimal cost increase): upsell size and add-ons, bundle (coffee + pastry combos), loyalty program (increases frequency and spend), premium offerings (single origin, specialty drinks).

 Latte margin72–76%80–85%